OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/create-validation-form.md

     1. Set the **On Click** property as the **SignUp** screen and the text as `Sign up here!`.

     ![Login page overview](images/login-screen-odcs.png)

+You have successfully built a self-registration app and can now improve it.